zaoyang/30-days-of-web-development/day-10/day-10.cq.md

 ### 1. Inline style

 One way to add CSS to HTML is via **Inline style**.
-Inline style adds CSS directly inside any HTML element[^anyhtmlelement].
+Inline style adds CSS directly inside any HTML element.
 To do this, you use the `style` attribute[^attr] on the HTML element you want to add style to.

-For example, here is our Heading element with the color <span style="color:blue">blue</span> added via inline style.
+For example, here is our Heading element with the color <span style="color:blue">blue</span> added via Inline style.

 ```css
 <h1 style="color: blue">Heading Size 1</h1>